IdioticRemi/IdioticRemi/README.md

 #### Wait but who's this Remi guy?

 - 🍣 A sushi lover
-- 💻 A powerful developper (probably)
+- 💻 A passionate developper (probably)
-- 📘 A french high school student
+- 📘 A french student (at 42 Lyon)
-- 🤵🏻 A guy.
-(Gay guy to be precise)
+- 🤵🏻 A funny guy. (at least, that's what they say)

 #### What kind of experience does he have?